 Using Hungary as an example, the opposite of those aims have happened due to the conservative/right-wing government coalition.
-The regressive effects of this situation have been shown in the results of the 2016 PISA test.
+The regressive effects of this situa-

+THE NORDIC EDUCATION MODELS AND THEIR EDUCATION POLICY SHOW THAT THE IMPLEMENTATION OF LIBERAL PRINCIPLES HAS A GREAT IMPACT ON THE DEVELOPMENT OF PUBLIC EDUCATION tion have been shown in the results of the 2016 PISA test.
 The results make the review of Hungarian education policy more urgent than ever.
 The world acknowledges the success of the Nordic educational systems (especially Finland).
-Moreover, several OECD countries demonstrated an incredible improvement in recent years.
+Moreover, several OECD countries demonstrated an incred-ible improvement in recent years.
 As for Hungary, the tendency is the opposite: the results of the 2016 test astonished even the experts, despite the worsening tendency of the past years.
 They show a devastating picture of the country's educational system.